Career Definition for Cytotechnologists

 A biological technician performs lab research activities under the direction of biologists and medical scientists.
 Biological technicians prepare and observe samples using instruments like microscopes; they analyze their findings and then prepare the results for presentation to other researchers on their team.
 Areas of specialization include microbiology and biotechnology.
 Biological technicians can also participate in a diverse range of projects related to mining, agriculture, energy, the environment, and other areas of research.

 A bachelor's degree in biology is required for employment; employers also expect candidates to have extensive undergraduate lab experience.
-The BLS reports that jobs in this field are estimated to increase 5% from 2014-2024, and that biological technicians earned median pay of $41,650 in 2015.
+The BLS reports that jobs in this field are estimated to increase 10% from 2016-2026 and that biological technicians earned a median pay of $44,500 in 2018.